physimals/asl-docs/basilcmd_userguide.rst

 the number of iterations performed in each step.
 --pvgm  Perform partial volume correction with the supplied partial volume estimates for grey and white matter (these should be the same resolution as the ASL data).
 --pvwm  White matter partial volume estimates (to go with ``--pvgm``).
+--init  Initialise BASIL with the results of a previous run - this option expects the ``finalMVN.nii.gz`` image from a previous ``basil`` run (model specification must match - use with caution).